buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 - Introducing additional complexity to the codebase, requiring careful management of shared state and synchronization to avoid pitfalls like deadlocks and race conditions,
-- For very short-lived tasks, the overhead of task submission might outweigh the benefits,
+- For very short-lived tasks, the overhead of task submission might outweigh the benefits.
-  - This means that sometimes if your task is not long-running one or not compute expensive, sending this execution to another thread might be longer than the time spent on preparation of the task and sending it to a thread.
+  - This means that sometimes if your task is not long-running or not compute expensive, sending this execution to another thread might be longer than the time spent on preparation of the task and sending it to a thread.
   - Let's say a task takes 1 ms to execute directly.
 If the overhead of submitting to and retrieving from the thread pool takes 10 ms, you're spending 11 ms total instead of just 1.
   - Determining the optimal pool size can be a tricky process as well.
-  - Contention or starvation may happen, when workers are busy with long tasks, leaving shorter tasks waiting in line for a long time.
+  - Contention or starvation may happen.
+For instance, while workers are busy with long running tasks, shorter tasks are waiting in line for a long time.

 In the context of Rust, additional language-specific considerations arise.
-The ownership system, Rust's memory safety guarantees, requires careful implementation - that's why I wanted to implement the pooling from scratch.
+The ownership system and Rust's memory safety guarantees require careful implementation - that's why I wanted to implement the pooling from scratch.
 It helped me to practice concurrency practices in Rust while considering ownership model.

-Now, let's start implementing a thread pool in Rust
+Now, let's start implementing a thread pool in Rust.

 ## Implementation

 > Please read Rust book's thread pool section if you haven't read before: https://rust-book.cs.brown.edu/ch20-02-multithreaded.html

-Now our thread pool, as explained above, will have already prepared threads which are ready to execute a task.
-Here, we will use `Worker` to represents an individual thread in our pool
+Our thread pool, as explained above, will have already initialized threads which are ready to execute a task.
+Here, we will use `Worker` to represents an individual thread in our pool.

 ### Worker

 Each worker runs in its own thread, continuously polling for jobs.
 Its purpose is to process the given jobs.

 You may ask who gives the task to worker.
 Worker will poll the jobs from a queue which will be shared among all other workers.
 If no jobs are available, the worker needs to wait until another task is submitted to queue.